-Adrian tells me that commercially gaming is apart from a near addiciton for himself a channel to the minds of young people from 12 years onward.
+Adrian tells me that commercially gaming is apart from a near addiction for himself a channel to the minds of young people from 12 years onward.
 This new generation does not watch television anymore, FB and other social media are becoming obsolete.
 Even Instagram is mistrusted as pictures lie.

 To own a team is a way to reach this age group.
 But it is hard to find the right sponsor so they look for an alternative.
 Actually they need a manager.
 I suggest there may be a third road: start a gaming school … He will think about it.

 They tell me they were actually discussing philosophical questions when I joined them.
-In their opinion their generation of 25 -30 is asking themselves the same philosophical questions throughout Europe.
+In their opinion, their generation of 25 -30 is asking themselves the same philosophical questions throughout Europe.
 But the questions are different than the once previous generations were focussing on.
-There is a lot of awareness of the fragility of the earth and meaning of life in a social context.
+There is a lot of awareness of the fragility of the earth and the meaning of life in a social context.

-Nihilism and the existentialism of the 80-s and 90-s are past.
+Nihilism and the existentialism of the 80-s and 90-s are passed.
 There is more: the connection with the other, with the world.
 Adrian has looked into Buddism and found some relief in meditation.
 David has recently fallen in love and experiences unexpected emotions, noticing he is even afraid of being so close to someone.
 Both agree the challenge of this time is to face the dragons and fears inside and understanding them in order to create your own direction in life.
 They realise they can grow by learning.